openebs/website/docs/main/user-guides/local-engine-user-guide/local-pv-zfs/zfs-deployment.md

 ---
 id: zfs-deployment
-title: Deployment
+title: Deploy an Application
 keywords:
  - OpenEBS ZFS Local PV
  - ZFS Local PV
- - Deployment
+ - Deploy an Application
-description: This section explains the deployment instructions for the OpenEBS Local Persistent Volumes (PV) backed by the ZFS Storage.
+description: This section explains the instructions to deploy an application the OpenEBS Local Persistent Volumes (PV) backed by the ZFS Storage.
 ---

-This section explains the deployment instructions for the OpenEBS Local Persistent Volumes (PV) backed by the ZFS Storage.
+This section explains the instructions to deploy an application the OpenEBS Local Persistent Volumes (PV) backed by the ZFS Storage.

-## Deploy the Application

 Create the deployment yaml using the pvc backed by Local PV ZFS storage.